adambuczek/adambuczek.github.io/src/blog/composing-functions.md

  - javascript
 published: true
 codepen: https://codepen.io/adambuczek/pen/EGORVY
+excerpt: Short writeup on how to implement a function composing multiple functions.
+This task was given to me during a job interview.
 ---
 Take any number of functions and return one that will be applied to passed arguments from right to left.
 Given functions `a, b, c` this:
 ```js